 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to log in and get started right away – it’s that simple!

 Does your toddler have any weird self-soothing habits?
 How have you dealt with them?
-Leave your questions and tips below!
+Leave your tips below!

 Or, join our VIP Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and so much more.
 It actually costs less to join than buying products separately!
 As a VIP member, you’ll also enjoy a weekly chat with an expert sleep consultant.